aparmendariz/mcf_docs/docs/source/FAQ.rst

 - **How do I install the package?**

-  You can install the package using pip:
+  You can install the package following the `Installation Guide`_:

   .. code-block:: bash

-     pip install your-package-name
+     pip install mcf

 Usage
 -----